 Observing the behaviour of elementary particles at an even finer level

-The International Linear Collider (ILC) will be a linear accelerator roughly 20 km long that accelerates and collides electrons and positrons (positively charged electrons) to create high energy states and explore the properties of elementary particles and the laws of physics.
-The ILC will be a next-generation core project in particle physics, and researchers around the world are currently making preparations so that it can start operating around 2030.
+The International Linear Collider (ILC) will be a linear accelerator roughly 20 km long that accelerates and collides electrons and positrons (electrons and antiparticles) at the highest energy states to reproduce the state of the universe one trillionth of a second after the Big Bang and explore the mysteries of elementary particles and space.
+The ILC will be a next-generation core project in particle physics, and researchers around the world are currently making preparations so that it can start operating in the late 2030s.

-Under the latest plan, announced in 2017 by the International Committee for Future Accelerator (ICFA), the ILC will achieve an energy of 250 GeV for electron-positron collisions.
-In the future, advances in accelerator technologies are expected to further increase the energy.
-This may appear to pale in comparison to the 13 TeV achieved by the second phase LHC experiments at CERN, but the ILC has salient features that set it apart from the LHC.
+The ILC will achieve an energy of 250 GeV for electron-positron collisions.
+In the future, an extension to the length of the collider and advances in accelerator technologies are expected to dramatically increase collision energy.
+The ILC has salient features that set it apart from the LHC.

 While the LHC collides protons, which are composite particles (hadrons), the ILC will collide electrons and positrons, which are both elementary particles.
 Composite particles are like cherry pies, while elementary particles are like the cherries.
 Colliding two cherry pies causes the filling to scatter, and it is hard to determine exactly what happened during the collision.
 When colliding two cherries, on the other hand, the collision can be seen with great clarity.
 This is why the ILC is well-suited for detailed investigations of the properties of elementary particles.
 It holds promise for discoveries that could launch the next stage of particle physics research, such as close study of the Higgs boson, the elucidation of the origins of matter and the search for supersymmetric particles, the grand unification of forces, and the discovery of the true nature of dark matter.

 After many years of research through international collaboration, the ILC Technical Design Report (TDR) was completed in June 2013.
+In 2020, ICFA created the International Development Team (IDT), and preparations are underway on the PreLab.
 Researchers from the University of Tokyo and ICEPP hold key positions in organisations promoting the project.
-Hitoshi Murayama (Professor at Kavli IPMU, The University of Tokyo) is the Deputy Director of the Linear Collider Collaboration (LCC), which coordinates linear collider research activities around the globe, and ICEPP Professor Toshinori Mori is a member of ICFA as the Japanese representative, which has a great deal of influence over the entire project.
+ICEPP Professor Toshinori Mori serves as the Japanese representative in ICFA, while IDT has been joined by Hitoshi Murayama (Special Professor and Senior Researcher at Kavli IPMU, The University of Tokyo).
+Project Professor Satoru Yamashita serves as the head of the ILC Promotion Panel, which is responsible for efforts in Japan.

 Research and development aimed at the realization of the project is being carried out in earnest, and progress is being made in the development of accelerators and ultra-precise detectors based on new concepts that leverage state-of-the-art technologies.
-Furthermore, ICEPP Associate Professor Wataru Ootani was selected for the speaker bureau of the calorimeter development group and is contributing to the international publishing of research findings.
-Efforts aimed at realizing the ILC include intensified coordination and close information sharing between countries planning to participate in ILC experiments.
+Furthermore, ICEPP Associate Professor Wataru Ootani was selected as the chairperson responsible for calorimeters and is leading development work.

 Japan's Kitakami mountains are a strong candidate site for the construction of the ILC.
 If the decision is made to construct the ILC in Japan, it will create a major international scientific city that brings together people and industries from around the world.
-ICEPP seeks to gather wisdom and technologies, not only from Japan, but from the world at large, to make this next-generation core project, which has drawn the attention of the world, the best it can possibly be.
-ICEPP researchers and students are combining their strengths to bring the project to Japan.
+In order to make this next-generation core project, which has drawn the attention of the world, a success, wisdom and technologies from around the world are being drawn together, and ICEPP researchers are combining their strengths.

 - International Linear Collider Project